maiswan/backlight/README.md

 ### 2a.
 Install packages (PWM) (NOT for Pi 5)
 > [!WARNING]
-> If you have a Pi 5, proceed to step 2b instead.
+> If you have a Pi 5, skip directly to step 2b instead.

 ```bash
 pip install -r requirements.txt